San Agustin Shopping Center

-Upon one’s first visit, the shopping centre can be perceived as overwhelming, kind of a winding maze.
+Upon one’s first visit, the shopping center can be perceived as overwhelming, kind of a winding maze.
 There are, after all, five floors to discover.
 On the other hand, those who frequent the area tend to instead lovingly describe it as ‘diverse’.
 The truth lies somewhere in the middle.

-The the shopping centre is positioned on different levels, so you can skip two floors by either walking around the outside or taking the stairs from inside.
+The the shopping center is positioned on different levels, so you can skip two floors by either walking around the outside or taking the stairs from inside.
 When in doubt, follow the corridors on a slanting axis to find your way outside again.
 The shopping centre is usually well populated, so worst case scenario there’s always someone around to ask for directions.
 Here a view at it from the top.

 High season takes place during the winter

 CC San Agustin sees the most visitors from September to April which is why the farmer market is only on during these months.
 Many of these visitors are long-term vacationers as well senior citizens/pensioners coming from all over europe, especially Sweden.
 You can read more about the San Agustin town here.